 The most common fish in Sweden, yet a species that almost no one recognises because they think it’s something else.
 Perhaps the fry or young fish of another species.
 The minnow is known by many different names in Sweden: elritsa, kvidd, alkuva, alkutta, alekula, alkura, kur, äling, sabbik, elling, glirr, gli, blindsill, budd, hundgädda, iggling, im, kvidd, laxbådd, lortbuk, mjolpus, mudd, myrsik, spragg, stensil, görkänga, skinnfisk, plump, agn, ölkytt and örkytt.
 Next time you go for a swim and see fish that are 6–8 centimetre long in the water around you; they’re probably minnow.

 A latecomer in Swedish Lapland.
 Or, perhaps a kind of research ‘Gulag’.
 The species – sometimes spitefully referred to as ‘pike trout’ – was introduced to the large mountain lakes to eat small fish.
 According to researchers, they wouldn’t be able to breed well in these new waters.
 But the new species didn’t care much about either assumption.
-The stock of smaller fish hasn’t been that affected and the lake trout are multiplying.
+The stock of smaller fish hasn’t been that affected, and the lake trout are multiplying.
 World-leading research is carried out in Ammarnäs by the University of Umeå.
-And many trolling fishermen find their challenge in the hunt for the lake trout.
+And many trolling fishers find their challenge in the hunt for the lake trout.

 As a sport fish, perhaps it’s not worth mentioning, but it’s very special as an individual.
 It’s a kind of matriarchy in the northern Baltic Sea.
 Or rather – a fish subject to gynocracy where the females are worshipped for their roe, and the males might at best be salted and barbecued on a gridiron over an open fire.
 Vendace roe from Kalix became Sweden’s first product with a protected designation of origin in 2010, on a par with Champagne and Parmesan.
 And if you ask us, it goes well with both, and with much else besides.